Quantum information scrambling in strongly disordered Rydberg spin systems: Introduction

 In the first part of this work, we show that this expectation fails for strongly disordered systems.
 To this end, we investigate operator growth in the Heisenberg XXZ model with disordered on-site potentials.
-While for nearest-neighbor interactions, the system exhibits logarithmic light cones $\log t\gtrsim r$, as is characteristic of many-body localization (MBL) \cite{burrell_bounds_2007,kim_local_2014,chen_universal_2016,chen_out--time-order_2017,swingle_slow_2017,fan_out--time-order_2017,huang_out--time-ordered_2017,he_characterizing_2017,bordia_out--time-ordered_2018,lee_typical_2019,kim_slowest_2023}, we numerically find distinctive algebraic light cones for both dipolar ($\alpha=3$) and van der Waals ($\alpha=6$) interactions.
+While for nearest-neighbor interactions, the system exhibits well-established logarithmic light cones $\ln t\gtrsim r$ \cite{burrell_bounds_2007,kim_local_2014,chen_universal_2016,chen_out--time-order_2017,swingle_slow_2017,fan_out--time-order_2017,huang_out--time-ordered_2017,he_characterizing_2017,bordia_out--time-ordered_2018,lee_typical_2019,kim_slowest_2023}, we numerically find distinctive algebraic light cones for both dipolar ($\alpha=3$) and van der Waals ($\alpha=6$) interactions.
 Identifying the underlying mechanism, we conjecture that this result holds for even larger $\alpha$ for sufficiently strong disorder.

 In the second part of this work, we present a protocol for measuring OTOCs in Rydberg atom arrays, implementing Heisenberg XXZ models with tunable anisotropies and on-site disorder \cite{browaeys_many-body_2020,geier_floquet_2021,scholl_microwave_2022,steinert_spatially_2023,franz_observation_2024,bornet_enhancing_2024}.
 One prominent method to extract OTOCs, complementary to randomized measurements \cite{vermersch_probing_2019,nie_detecting_2019,joshi_quantum_2020}, are echo experiments involving backward evolution $\hat{U}^\dagger = e^{i\hat{H}t}$ \cite{garttner_measuring_2017,wei_exploring_2018,wei_emergent_2019,sanchez_perturbation_2020,nie_experimental_2020,pegahan_energy-resolved_2021,mi_et_al_information_2021,braumuller_probing_2022,zhao_probing_2022,xiang_observation_2024,liang_observation_2025,abanin_et_al_observation_2025}.
 However, implementing this time-reversal poses a significant experimental challenge.
 We propose an efficient Floquet driving that reverses both interactions and disordered potentials.
 Finally, we investigate different strategies for estimating the relevant infinite temperature expectation values of OTOCs through initial state sampling and compare them under practical experimental considerations.